mzivic7/pi-btconf/README.md

 Default network manager (dhcpcd) is required in order for network configuratin to work.

 On second device any terminal that communicates over bluetooth RFCOMM protocol will work.
-There are many apps designed for android bluetooth RFCOMM (like [BlueTerm](https://play.google.com/store/apps/details?id=es.pymasde.blueterm)).
+There are many apps designed for android bluetooth RFCOMM (like [BlueTerm](https://play.google.com/store/apps/details?id=es.pymasde.blueterm) - uses legacy mode).

 ## Features
  - Swich on / off script and bluetooth on button double-press